mrryanjohnston/validatejson/README.md

 ```

 To use the `validateJSON` function in your C code, copy the
-`validatejson.h` and `validatejson.c` files in the same directory
+`validatejson.h` and `validatejson.c` files into the same directory
-as your C file:
+as your C file.
+Here is an example C file that uses the `validateJSON`
+function:

 ```c
 #include "validatejson.h"